-Self-Guided Walking Tour in Jurmala
+Self-Guided Walking Tour in Jūrmala

 6 Stops 3.9 km ~1.7 hours

-Walking tour route map of Jurmala
+Walking tour route map of Jūrmala Open interactive map

-Why Walk Jurmala?
+Why Walk Jūrmala?
 A Self-Guided Tour

 Jūrmala is a resort town stretched thin between the Gulf of Riga and the Lielupe River, which means it is basically built for walking in one direction.
 There is no old town maze, no hill to climb, no metro to figure out.
 The whole place is a ribbon of pine forest, white sand, and a single pedestrian high street, and this route follows that ribbon from west to east.
 You start at a poet's wooden villa, cut through the social spine of the town, hit the beach, and finish climbing a tower over the pines.
 About 3.9km of mostly flat ground.